CalypsoCarinae/BartoszBoc/README.md

 I'm Bartosz (going on the internet by Calypso)

-I'm an Applied CompSci student at JU
+I'm an Applied CompSci student at JU\n
-My scientific interests include mathematics (Discrete, Algebra, Analysis, Calculus, Logic & Set Theory) and basic Artificial Intelligence
+My scientific interests include mathematics (Discrete, Algebra, Analysis, Calculus, Logic & Set Theory) and basic Artificial Intelligence\n
-Some of my other hobbies include cycling and playing piano
+Some of my other hobbies include cycling and playing piano\n\n

-How to reach me:
+How to reach me:\n
-discord: calypsocarinae
+- discord: calypsocarinae\n
-mail: caly.onyx14@gmail.com
+- mail: caly.onyx14@gmail.com\n
 <!--

 Here are some ideas to get you started: